Rutland Island: Flora and fauna

 Rutland Island is rich in marine life with the shallow waters near the island having a good representation of smaller fish and coral.The vegetation of Rutland Island is similar to that of North Sentinel Island with dry sandy soils.
 Although hilly, the island is overgrown with fairly open jungle and brush.

 Tourism

 Rutland Island offers an ideal base for training open water divers.

 Prominent tourist spots on the island include Jahaji Beach, Bada Balu, Manner Strait, Photo Nallah and Dani Nallah.

 Rutland Water Project

 As of 2012, the Andaman Public Works Department was planning to bring water from Rutland Island to Port Blair by underwater pipeline across Mac Pherson Strait, from R. M. Point to Phongibalu in South Andaman.
 The pipeline would be about 1.2 km long; the maximum depth of the strait at the planned location is 55 m.
 The pipeline was estimated to cost about 140 million rupees.

-Image gallery

-Outline map of the Andaman Islands, with the location of Rutland Island highlighted.